 Contract Staff - Contract staff members may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
 A written notice of resignation should be submitted to the Chief Human Resources Officer.
+Supervisors who have not been designated by the board to accept resignations shall instruct the staff member to submit the resignation to the hrinbox@duncanvilleisd.org for the approval or denial of the Superintendent.

 Contract staff members may resign at any other time only with the approval of the superintendent or the board of trustees.
 Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).